Panic Button for Venues — Staff Safety and Event Security for Stadiums, Arenas, and Concert Halls

 Security Improvement

-• Wearable panic button — no phone, no app, 2-second alert to security team
+• Wearable panic button — single press, no app to open, 2-second alert to security team

-• Gunshot detection — acoustic identification calibrated for high-ambient-noise event environments
+• Gunshot detection — dual-signal identification built for high-ambient-noise event environments

 • Silent activation — no visible action required during a patron confrontation